Quality Processes for Health Improvement

 About the Program

 The Quality Processes for Health Improvement (QPHI) project involves work Purdue Healthcare Advisors is doing with Marion General Hospital in Marion, Ind., on a multi-year initiative to re-engineer the hospital’s chronic disease management of patients diagnosed with heart failure.
-The debilitating condition causes patients to become less and less independent, affecting the community through the immense the strain placed on family caregivers.
-The QHPI initiative aims to increase Grant County heart failure patients’ quality of life through better healthcare engagement and access; a decrease incidents of heart failure; a decrease health conditions leading up to a heart failure diagnosis; and an increase patient usage of appropriate healthcare resources.
+The QHPI initiative aims to increase Grant County heart failure patients’ quality of life through better healthcare engagement and access; a decrease in incidents of heart failure; a decrease in health conditions leading up to a heart failure diagnosis; and an increase in patient usage of appropriate healthcare resources.

 RN, MSN, LPC

 Funding for the initiative comes from the U.S. Department of Health and Human Services Health Resources & Services Administration (HRSA) 2019 Small Health Care Provider Quality Improvement Program (Funding Opportunity Number: HRSA-19-018).